-Pre-printing codes in bulk flips that order around.
-You generate a batch of blank, unassigned QR stickers, print them, and go round applying them to your kit straight away — no data entry required up front.
-Each sticker is linked to its asset later, simply by scanning it.
-The physical work and the desk work are decoupled, so neither holds the other up.
+Print a batch of blank QR stickers and tag your whole workshop straight away — no data entry up front.
+Link each one to its asset later, simply by scanning it, so the desk work never holds up the physical work.

 Label first, log later